barrysmyth/cookiecutter_dsp/README.md

 │   ├── data           <- Scripts to download or generate data │   ├── helpers        <- Other helper code.
 │   └── viz            <- Visualisation/graphing code.
+│
+├── docs               <- Project documentation; how to run/reproduce results.
 ```